facebookresearch/belebele/README.md

 ## Download

-Belebele can be downloaded [here](https://dl.fbaipublicfiles.com/belebele/Belebele.zip) which you can download with the following command:
+Belebele can be downloaded [here](https://dl.fbaipublicfiles.com/belebele/Belebele.zip) which you can download programmatically with the following bash command:

 ```bash
 wget --trust-server-names https://dl.fbaipublicfiles.com/belebele/Belebele.zip